 Reaching all kinds of customers is a major goal for Chime, says Aaron Plante, vice president of lending products and banking strategy.

-Launched in 2014, Chime boasts no monthly fees and no minimum balance, plus a fee-free overdraft product called SpotMe that allows most members to overdraw on debit card purchases up to $200.
+Launched in 2014, Chime boasts no monthly fees and no minimum balance, plus a fee-free overdraft product called SpotMe that allows most members to overdraw on cash withdrawals and debit card purchases up to $200.
 Features like these, Plante says, make it ideal for Americans who live paycheck to paycheck.

 "Our regular, everyday customer is someone who is working 9 to 5, getting paid every two weeks, and is a little younger than an average bank customer," he says.

-Lately, Chime has been promoting its Credit Builder card, a secured card that helps customers develop a credit history.
+Chime also offers a Secured Chime Credit Builder Visa® Credit Card, which helps customers develop a credit history.
 Credit Builder cards don’t require a hard credit check and don't have a preset credit limit, so they don't impact utilization.

 As such, its banking services are provided by the Bancorp Bank and Stride Bank; its debit card is a Visa.
 It makes money primarily through interchange fees, which are paid by merchants when you swipe your card at a store or make an online purchase.

 Plante says the idea is that Chime is there for you, not out to get you.
 For example, Chime made stimulus funds available as soon as it got the file from the government rather than waiting for the cash to actually arrive.

 "The big banks could do this just as easily as Chime does — probably much easier," Plante says.
 "They choose not to make it available until those dollars arrive."

 New York City subway riders will recognize the name Current from the ads that once blanketed the trains.
 "Did anyone miss bank branches during quarantine?
 We rest our case," reads one.
 "Banks are cheugy," proclaims another.